ChrisWhealy/hieroglyphy/docs/checkpoint2.md

 | `'u'` | `'undefined'[0]`        | `([][+[]]+[])[+[]]`
 | `'y'` | `'Infinity'[7]`         | `(+(+!![]+(!![]+[])[+!![]+!![]+!![]]+(+!![])+(+[])+(+[])+(+[]))+[])[!![]+!![]+!![]+!![]+!![]+!![]+!![]]`

-That's a pretty good list, but we're still a long way off a complete alphabet, let alone all the graphics symbols.
+That's a pretty good list, but we're still a long way off a complete alphabet, let alone any of the graphics symbols.